-Give the frame a solid Stroke in [Paper] with a Weight of 1 mm.
+Give the frame a Solid Stroke in [Paper] with a Weight of 1 mm.
 Go to File > Place and select a coloured photo that you feel can be cropped and zoomed in without losing the clarity of its subject.
 Use the Fill Frame Proportionally option in the top control panel to arrange it until you are happy.

-Introduce another couple of image frames, as above, which meet at the horizontal guideline (You can Copy > Paste the existing image frame and edit the dimensions).
+Introduce another couple of image frames, as above, which meet at the horizontal guideline.
+(You can Copy > Paste the existing image frame and edit the dimensions.)

-Place images in these with contrasting, yet complementary colours.
+Place images in these with contrasting yet complementary colours.
 In this example, you can see that overall I’ve gone for a zesty, summery colour palette, which really makes the food pop!

 Introduce an additional image frame on the opposite page, meeting the horizontal guideline.

 Select the Eyedropper Tool (I) and hover over the background colour of one of the photos.
-Click once and double-click the resulting swatch which appears at the bottom of the Tools panel.
+Click once and double-click the resulting swatch that appears at the bottom of the Tools panel.
 Select Add CMYK Swatch and click OK.

 Double-click on the A-Master spread to bring up the Master on screen.
 Drag and select the two page number frames and the two footer frames on the spread and Edit > Copy.
 Return to the Pages 2 and 3 spread and Edit > Paste in Place.
 Set the Text Colour for all these items to [Paper].

-Great work - you have a gorgeous, colourful intro spread!
+Great work—you have a gorgeous, colourful intro spread!